Run a NodeJS process through forever from within a Docker container

 su webapps cd /srv/webapps/publican/

-• Launch the container; this will also be managed automatically in production.
+• Starting a build process; this will also be managed automatically in production.

 docker run -it --rm -v "$(pwd)/data":/srv/webapps/publican/data \